marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 compelling arguments, but it's still missing flake support, so not quite ready for my needs.
 Will be following nickel-lang/nicker-nix and hoping for quick improvements :)

 ### Playing with Nix in adverse HPC

 This talk was about university usage of nix in high performance computing.
-It had some interesting ideas like letting nodes share a store with nix_store serve, as well a using `rpmextract` to repackage rpms into nix.
-They also wrote a simple nix-wrap script to allow sandboxing nix packages.
+It had some interesting ideas like letting nodes share a store with nix_store serve, as well a using `rpmextract` to repackage rpm into nix.
+They also wrote a simple nix-wrap script to allow sand-boxing nix packages.
 Should be available with the notes on fosdem.org

 ### Contracts for free